Proving you’re you when you can’t prove you’re you.

-You might be able to get a recovery code sent to an alternate email address or phone, if the service supports that.
+You might get a recovery code sent to an alternate email address or phone, if the service supports that.

-You might be able to get friends on the service to somehow confirm you are who you say you are and should be allowed access to the account — if the service supports that.
+You might get friends on the service to somehow confirm you are who you say you are and should be given access to the account, if the service supports that.

-The bottom line, however, is that there is no magical back door.
+The bottom line is there is no magical back door.
 All the recovery options start in the same place: “Forgot my password” or its equivalent.

 - Never forget your email address.
 Save it someplace safe if it’s not something you use often.
 Use a password vault like LastPass to remember for you.
 (Just don’t forget your master password — that cannot be recovered.)

 - Don’t let your email address expire from lack of use.
 Log in once in a while to make sure it still works and is current.
 Nothing’s worse than remembering it only to realize you no longer have access to it.

 - Don’t forget your password.
 Use that password vault.